Colored help

 Bases: ExtraOption

-This option is eager by default to allow for other eager options (like --version) to be rendered colorless.
+This option is eager by default, so other eager options (like --version) are rendered with the resolved color state.

 Return type: